 SHORT BIO

-BRIANNA BOURNE is the Carnegie-nominated author of the YA novels The Half-Life of Love and You and Me at the End of the World, which have been translated into seven languages.
-Originally from Texas, she grew up in Indonesia and Egypt and now lives in the U.K.
+BRIANNA BOURNE is the Carnegie-nominated author of three YA novels: Meet Me at Midnight, The Half-Life of Love, and You and Me at the End of the World.
+She lives in Texas with her husband and two daughters.

 LONG BIO

-BRIANNA BOURNE is an American author who writes books about teenagers that meet in impossible situations – and then try very hard not to kiss.
+BRIANNA BOURNE writes books about teenagers that meet in impossible situations – and then try very hard not to kiss.
 Her debut novel You and Me at the End of the World was recommended by The New York Times on their summer YA reading list, and was later called “Stunning” by bestselling novelist Emily Henry.

 FUN BIO!